Beauty Trailblazer Marianna Glucina from About Face skin clinics

 What would you tell your 20-year-old self?

-At 20 I hadn’t found my passion, which turned out to be beauty therapy.
-Find your passion, because once you have, it never feels like work.
+At 20, I hadn’t found my passion, beauty therapy.
+Find your passion because it never feels like work once you have it.
 That’s why those 30 years have flown by so fast for me.
-Secondly be kind to yourself.
-I think most 20-year-olds feel like they aren’t “enough” whereas with age comes acceptance.
+Secondly, be kind to yourself.
+I think most 20-year-olds feel like they aren’t enough, whereas with age comes acceptance.

 What keeps you so grounded?